loopj/aiovantage/docs/hc_service.md

 ## Making Requests

-Requests can be make in plain text.
+Requests can be made in plain text.
 The following requests are available:

 ```markdown
 BTN <button vid>